'Female Viagra' seen more a pace-setter than moneymaker

 The price of Addyi has not been announced, but company officials on Wednesday said insurers are likely to require monthly co-payments of about $30 to $75, similar to those for Viagra.

-An experimental treatment from Palatin Technologies, called bremelanotide, acts more quickly than Addyi.
+An experimental treatment from Palatin Technologies (PTN.A), called bremelanotide, acts more quickly than Addyi.
 Like Viagra, it is taken only as needed and has been well tolerated, and it could capture up to $1 billion in annual sales if successful in ongoing late-stage trials, Yaffe said.
-That prospect could prompt a large drugmaker to buy Palatin or license its drug, he added.
+That prospect could prompt a large drugmaker to buy Palatin or licence its drug, he added.

 Sprout executives said they plan to expand the market for Addyi by seeking approval outside the United States, but declined to speculate when.
 Having already studied Addyi in postmenopausal women, a potentially larger market, the company said it expects to seek approval for that indication in the future.